-ABLE accounts allow people with disabilities to save money and protect their rights to public benefits.
-An ABLE account is open to the account owner, their friends and family, as well as any other person (trusts included) who can make contributions.
-You can either keep the money tax-free or use it for eligible expenses.
+ABLE accounts enable people with disabilities to save money and secure their entitlement to public benefits.
+An ABLE account is accessible to the account owner, their friends and family members as well as anyone else (trusts included) who can make contributions.
+You have the option of keeping this money tax-exempt or using it for eligible expenses.

 Must Read: what is life and critical illness cover

-Section 529A (e)(5) of ABLE Act, 26 U.S. Code 539.A(e),(5), outlines the official rules for ABLE accounts.
-Although the act states that your ABLE account can be used for qualified disability expenses, it does not include a comprehensive list of QDEs.
-The law instead lists expenses that could be considered QDEs.
+Are you familiar with qualified disability expenses?
+Here’s some information that may help.
+Section 529A(e)(5) of the ABLE Act, 26 U.S. Code 539.A(e),(5), sets out the official rules for ABLE accounts.
+While it states that your ABLE account can be used for qualified disability expenses (QDEs), it does not provide a comprehensive list; rather, the law lists expenses which could qualify as QDEs.

 - Support and training for employment

 - Assistive technology/personal support services

 - ABLE account monitoring/oversight expenses